SPAROntologies/sparontologies.github.io/README.md

 #description <textual/markdown description of the publication>
 ```

 All the fields between angle brackets must be filled in appropriately.
 In particular, the bibliographic reference should include a link (e.g. a DOI link) to the publication.
 In case that link points to a closed access version of the publication, the URL of the open access version of the same publication should be specified (field `#oa`).
-If this field is missing, the bibliographic reference specified is assumed to be an open access article, and an appropriate scring {** Silvio: scoring?, meaning an OA label? **} will be added in the website automatically.
+If this field is missing, the bibliographic reference specified is assumed to be an open access article, and an appropriate label will be added in the website automatically.
 At least one of the fields `#main` and `#secondary` must be specified, so as to indicate if the publication is the main one describing the ontology in consideration, or only a secondary one.
 Finally, the description is always a mandatory field.